texjporg/cjk-gs-support/README.md

 Aliases are added to

     <Resource>/Init/cidfmap.aliases
+      -- if you are using tlgs win32, tlpkg/tlgs/lib/cidfmap.aliases instead

 Finally, it tries to add runlib calls to

     <Resource>/Init/cidfmap
+      -- if you are using tlgs win32, tlpkg/tlgs/lib/cidfmap

 to load the cidfmap.local and cidfmap.aliases.